oz123/advanced-python/README.md

+Advanced Python or How to build a Pythonic web framework from scratch

- Slides and Examples for the Advanced Python in PloneConf 2016.
+ Slides and Examples for the talk Advanced Python in PloneConf 2016 in Boston.
+ Updtaed version for the talk in PloneConf 2017 in Barcelona

  Everything here is licensed under the Creative Commons license.